stacycv/gen-ai-bootcamp2025/Pre-week 0/Sentence-Constructor-ChatGPT/prompt.md

     </assistant:output>
 </example>

 Student input: Did you see the crazy man this morning?
+They were in front of the building.